Main content

 Air Bangs With Beach Waves

-We adore opposing hair textures, so go ahead and complement your straight bangs with beachy S-waves.
+We live the juxtaposition of opposing hair textures, so go ahead and complement your straight bangs with beachy S-waves.
 If you’ve yet to try this hair-waving technique, let this S-wave tutorial from hairstylist Shelley Gregory guide you.

 Angled Air Bangs